m0mosenpai/p3/README.md

 ### Paths

-In our original example in the beginning, the user typed `ls` and the shell knew it has to execute the program `/bin/ls`.
+In our original example in the beginning, the user typed `cp` and the shell knew it has to execute the program `/bin/cp`.
 How does your shell know this?

 It turns out that the user must specify a **path** variable to describe the set of directories to search for executables; the set of directories that comprise the path are sometimes called the search path of the shell.
 The path variable contains the list of all directories to search, in order, when the user types a command.

-**Important:** Note that the shell itself does not implement `ls` or other commands (except built-ins).
+**Important:** Note that the shell itself does not implement `cp` or other commands (except built-ins).
 All it does is find those executables in one of the directories specified by path and create a new process to run them.
 Try `echo $PATH` to see where your shell looks for executables.

 To check if a particular file exists in a directory and is executable, consider the `access()` system call.
-For example, when the user types `ls`, and path is set to include both `/usr/bin` and `/bin` (assuming empty path list at first, `/bin` is added, then `/usr/bin` is added), try `access("/usr/bin/ls", X_OK)`.
-If that fails, try `/bin/ls`.
+For example, when the user types `cp`, and path is set to include both `/usr/bin` and `/bin` (assuming empty path list at first, `/bin` is added, then `/usr/bin` is added), try `access("/usr/bin/cp", X_OK)`.
+If that fails, try `/bin/cp`.
 If that fails too, it is an error.

 Your initial shell path should contain one directory: `/bin`